JeyDotC/function-schema/README.md

   (param) => console.log(param),
 );

-// This would have the exact same effect since InstanceOf is the default type check. const myFunction = signature(MyClass)()(
+// This would have the exact same effect since InstanceOf is the fallback type check. const myFunction = signature(MyClass)()(
   (param) => console.log(param),
 );